makrai/notes/linger2004-cluster-sentence-bert.md

 # Abstract

-* arrange high amount of multilingual news into stories.
-To this purpose, we
+* arrange high amount of multilingual news into stories
 * previous works on Topic Detection and Tracking, and propose a new system
 * we look for monolingual local topics which are then linked across time and languages.
-Here, we introduce a novel "replaying" strategy to link monolingual local topics into stories.
-Besides,
+Here, we introduce a novel "replaying" strategy to link monolingual local topics into stories
 * new fine tuned multilingual embedding using SBERT to create crosslingual
+* SOTA results
-* monolingual SOTA results on dataset of Spanish and German news and
+  * monolingual on dataset of Spanish and German news and
-* crosslingual SOTA results on English, Spanish and German news
+  * crosslingual on English, Spanish and German news

 # 1 Introduction

-* two-steps streaming system called newsLens [LH17] to group articles into stories.
-However, this system does
+* two-steps streaming system called newsLens [LH17] to group articles into stories
-  * not support multilingual articles.
-Other works such as the one introduced
+  * not support multilingual articles
 * We show that multilingual documents are best represented through fine tuned DistilBERT [SDCW19] multilingual model using SBERT [RG19] triplet network structure

 ### 3.1.1 Article representation